jrkerns/3dpguidemedphys/README.md

 "Slicing" is the process of converting the models we downloaded or created above from 3D geometrical concepts to instructions the 3D printer will understand in order to create the model.
 This is the simplest step but still takes a knack to get it right all the time.
 The two most common slicers are [Cura](https://ultimaker.com/software/ultimaker-cura) and [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/).
 They'll both do what you need and have plenty of advanced options.
 Honestly, it's the dealers choice.
-If you go with a Prusa printer, PrusaSlicer works with it well but you're more that free to use Cura with it too.
+If you go with a Prusa printer, PrusaSlicer works well with it, but you're more than free to use Cura with it too.

 The most common parameters to be aware of when slicing are: